 Video Size for LinkedIn

-LinkedIn is the platform for professional networking, and video content can help you stand out and showcase your expertise.
+LinkedIn is a platform for professional networking, and video content can help you stand out and showcase your expertise.

 LinkedIn offers a lot of flexibility in terms of video dimensions, allowing you to choose the maximum file size format that best suits your content.